Pressurized Irrigation Meter Installation

 How much will metered water cost?

 Metered rates will be set after all connections in the City are metered and the Advanced Meter Infrastructure (AMI) system is established, which will take a few years.
 The AMI system will allow meters to be read from radio receivers on a regular basis.
 You will be able to review your usage before the new fee structure goes into effect.
-The existing flat rate structure will continue until the city is entirely metered.
+The existing flat rate structure will continue until the city is entirely metered and a new rate is set.
 See the existing rate structure here.

 Phase 1 Installation

-The first phase of the installation is happening in the north third of the City.
-This phase will take from approximately May through December of 2022.
-All streets from about 500 North to 1400 N and 900 W to 1300 E are included in Phase 1.
+The first phase of the installation began in the north third of the City.
+The phase I installations ran from May through December of 2022.
+All streets from about 500 North to 1400 N and 900 W to 1300 E were included in Phase 1.
 See the map for a highlighted section of the City that shows the location of Phase 1 installations.
-Subsequent phases will begin when funding and more metering parts become available.

-The city-approved contractor for Phase 1 is Hydro Vac Excavations LLC.
-Crews from Hydro Vac Excavation will be working in the P.I. service box and are allowed access on your property for installation purposes.
-Contact Hydro Vac Excavation for any questions/concerns about the installation at (385) 465-4687.
-There will be a Hydro Vac Excavation representative on-site that can handle questions as well.
+The city-approved contractor for Phase 1 was Hydro Vac Excavations LLC.
+Crews from Hydro Vac Excavation worked in the PI service box to install meters.
+Contact Hydro Vac Excavation for any questions/concerns about the installation at 385-465-4687.

 What Will The Meter Look Like?